-4.8 Internship / Skill Development Courses
+4.8 Community & Research Internship / Skill Development Course

-- Students shall undergo Internship / skill development course by following minimum 2 weeks and minimum 8 weeks scheme. - Student should undergo minimum 2 weeks of internship during IV semester vacation.
+- Students shall undergo Internship / skill development course by following minimum weeks and minimum 8 weeks scheme. - Student should undergo minimum 2 weeks of internship during IV semester vacation.
 However, he/she can undergo the internship during V semester instead of IV semester after obtaining prior approval from the Principal through the Head of the Department.
 This internship will be given 1 credit in the VI semester grade sheet. - Student can complete minimum 2 weeks of skill development course offered by Career Planning and Guidance (CPG) or minimum 2 weeks of internship at industries during VI semester vacation.
 This internship/skill development course will be given 1 credit in the VII semester grade sheet. - Students can undergo minimum 8 weeks of internship during VIII semester.
-Eighth semester internship/skill development course will carry 4 credits.

-- Students not opting for Internship must obtain prior approval from the Principal through the Head of the Department and shall undergo one or more Skill Development courses offered by Centre of Excellences (COEs) / Departments / Career Planning and Guidance (CPG) / Centre for Innovation Business Incubation during VI semester vacation and VIII semester. - Skill development Courses may include training at COEs, Training provided by department, Employability skills training through CPG and Entrepreneurship Development Course by the departments. - Students opting for placement shall undergo internship.
-However, students not eligible and not opting for placement with proper approval can undergo skill development Courses instead of internship. - The minimum 8 weeks of internship / skill development will be awarded 4 credits and 1 credit for minimum 2 weeks of internship / skill development.
+Eighth semester internship/skill development course will carry 4 credits. - Students not opting for Internship must obtain prior approval from the Principal through the Head of the Department and shall undergo one or more Skill Development courses offered by Centre of Excellences (COEs) / Departments / Career Planning and Guidance (CPG) / Centre for Innovation Business Incubation and Entrepreneurship (CIBIE) during VI semester vacation and VIII semester. - Skill development Courses may include training at COEs, Training provided by department and Employability skills training through CPG.
+Entrepreneurship development course is mandatory for all the students. - Students opting for placement shall undergo internship.
+However, students not eligible and not opting for placement with proper approval can undergo skill development courses instead of internship. - The minimum 8 weeks of internship / skill development will be awarded 4 credits and 1 credit for minimum 2 weeks of internship / skill development.
 These credits shall be distributed in VI, VII and VIII semester grade sheets.